 Education: Bachelor’s Degree, AA Certification

-Responsibilities: Assist an Anesthesiologist to care for surgical patients.
+Responsibilities: Assist an Anesthesiologist in caring for surgical patients.

 Here are a few other popular jobs that you can get with an MD degree: